gaultier/blog/wait_process_timeout.md

 - `eb` does not have a timeout.

 So let's implement our own that does both!
 As we'll see, it's much less straightforward, and thus more interesting, than I thought.
 It's a whirlwind tour through Unix deeps.
-If you're interested in systems programming, Operating Systems, multiplexed I/O, weird historical APIs, and all the ways you can shoot yourself in the foot with just a few system calls, you're in the right place!
+If you're interested in systems programming, Operating Systems, multiplexed I/O, data races, weird historical APIs, and all the ways you can shoot yourself in the foot with just a few system calls, you're in the right place!

 ## What are we building?